Degrees in medicine and psychology. Recognized contributions in allopathic & alternative medicine, brain research, and space medicine.

 How many workers in America are bullied each year?

 Many workers and many people in America generally feel powerless.
 They never report bullying or bullies.
-While the Internet includes unsubstantiated claims that 80% of workplace bullying cases are litigated in the USA; as of mid-2011, this is not the case.
+While some articles make unsubstantiated claims that 80% of workplace bullying cases are litigated in the US, as of mid-2011, this is not the case.